 Oh yeah, machine learning is another #BuzzwordAlert.

-While Machine Learning is the obvious choice when dealing with big data in a field like search engine marketing, other automation is super valuable to put those calculations to work.
-SEM automation takes what was learned by crunching all your online and offline data, and pushes bids, bid modifier adjustments for different dimensions, and a host of other efficiency tactics.
+Machine Learning is the obvious choice when dealing with big data in a field like search engine marketing.
+However, other automation is super valuable to put those calculations to work.
+SEM automation crunches your online and offline data to learn.
+Then, it pushes bids, bid modifier adjustments for different dimensions, and a host of other efficiency tactics.

 Humans are Still Important.
 Really important.